Thermodynamic and observational implications of black holes in toroidal geometry: Sparsity of Hawking radiations and Emission of Energy through Different Entropy Frameworks

 The interior of the BH experiences intense quantum fluctuations that cause particle annihilation and birth apart from its event horizon.
 The tunneling mechanism plays a significant role in the evaporation of BHs by enforcing the particles with positive charge from the innermost region of Hawking radiation, beyond the horizon of the BH, during a particular time period.
 BH evaporation is intrinsically tied to the rate of energy emission, with the cross-section for high-energy absorption, as perceived by a distant observer, approximating the BH's shadow.
 The cross-section for energy absorption by the BHs varies with respect to the fixed value of $\sigma_{lim}$.
 By adopting a similar methodology mentioned in Refs.~\cite{Wei:2013kza,Ditta:2022fjz}, one can express this constant value that resolves the radius of the BH as

 Thereby, one can express the relation for the rate of energy emission of BHs, given as

-where $T$ is the temperature, which in our analysis corresponds to the different entropy frameworks such as the Hawking-Bekenstein, exponential corrected, and R\`{e}nyi entropies.
-We plot the rate of energy emission $\varepsilon_{\omega t}$ in the form of the Hawking-Bekenstein, exponential corrected, and R\`{e}nyi entropies in Fig.~\ref{Fig-7} by setting $\alpha=1$ and we obtain different trajectories for $Q=0.08$ (red solid curve), $Q=0.5$ (blue dotted curve), and $Q=1$ (black dotted-dashed curve) for Figs.~\ref{Fig-7}(\subref{EEHB}-\subref{EER}) while in Fig.~\ref{Fig-7}(\subref{EEE}), we put $Q=1,~\omega=1,~P=1$ and $\alpha=0.01$ (red solid curve), $\alpha=0.5$ (blue dotted curve) and $\alpha=1$ ( black dotted-dashed dashed curve).
+where $T$ is the temperature, which in our analysis corresponds to the different entropy frameworks such as the Hawking-Bekenstein, exponential corrected, and R\'{e}nyi entropies.
+We plot the rate of energy emission $\varepsilon_{\omega t}$ in the form of the Hawking-Bekenstein, exponential corrected, and R\'{e}nyi entropies in Fig.~\ref{Fig-7} by setting $\alpha=1$ and we obtain different trajectories for $Q=0.08$ (red solid curve), $Q=0.5$ (blue dotted curve), and $Q=1$ (black dotted-dashed curve) for Figs.~\ref{Fig-7}(\subref{EEHB}-\subref{EER}) while in Fig.~\ref{Fig-7}(\subref{EEE}), we put $Q=1,~\omega=1,~P=1$ and $\alpha=0.2$ (red solid curve), $\alpha=0.6$ (blue dotted curve) and $\alpha=1$ ( black dotted-dashed dashed curve).
 For a charged torus-like BH, it is noticed that the rate of energy emission is increasing initially with a negative trend for small ranges of entropy, but as the entropy increases, the values of $\varepsilon_{\omega t}$ also increase with a positive trend.
-While in the case of exponential corrected entropy, we observe that the rate of emission energy is increasing for all the values of entropy with a positive trend, which we can clearly observe in Fig.~\ref{Fig-7}(\subref{EEexp}).
-However, the behavior of $\varepsilon_{\omega t}$ in Figs.~\ref{Fig-7}(\subref{EEHB}-\subref{EEE}) demonstrates that for large values of entropy, BH radiates permanently.
+While in the case of exponential corrected entropy, we observe that the rate of emission energy is increasing for small values of entropy with a positive trend, and for large values of entropy, the rate of emission energy slightly decreases, and after that, it becomes constant, which we can clearly observe in Fig.~\ref{Fig-7}(\subref{EEexp}).
+However, the behavior of $\varepsilon_{\omega t}$ in Figs.~\ref{Fig-7}(\subref{EEHB},\subref{EER},\subref{EEE}) demonstrates that for large values of entropy, BH radiates permanently.
 The variation in the $\varepsilon_{\omega t}$ led BHs in high-energy configurations to emit radiation of low frequency with large values of entropy, which makes their identification very complicated.
 These phenomena are quite significant in the observational astronomy of BH evaporation for differentiating between the traditional general relativity and other gravity frameworks.

+Furthermore, from our analysis, it can be inferred that quantum gravitational corrections incorporated through the exponential corrected entropy suppressed strong thermal fluctuations and decreased the sparsity of Hawking radiation, effectively serving as a mechanism for information preservation via strong horizon correlation that slows down the evaporation of BHs.